carlos-peru/vanilla/README.md

 This is a single page application.
 The app was built in component blocks that put together, represent the UI.

-### Setup
+# Setup

-The uses eslint and prettier to maintain a good quality of code.
+The app uses eslint and prettier to maintain a good quality of code.
 The app is powered by webpack to enable modules as well as babel for transpiling es6.

 # Implementation